 Silvestre et Maucotel, Paris 1902

 The firm of Hippolyte Chretien Silvestre & Ernest Maucotel lasted only from 1900 to 1913.
-Upon the death of Silvestre that year, Maucotel formed a partnership with Paul Deschamp.
 In the short span of their association Silvestre & Maucotel produced many fine instruments which we consider undervalued for their level of craftsmanship and tone.

 Hippolyte Chrétien Silvestre (b.1845, d.1913) was the nephew of both Pierre and Hippolyte Silvestre.
 He was trained by them and eventually took over their shop in 1865.
 Pierre Silvestre had, in turn, worked for the two greatest masters of the French school, Lupot and Vuillaume.